vcellucci/WebSockets/README.md

 Swift WebSockets Framework for iOS.
 This Websocket Framework is aimed at providing a swift implementation of the Websocket RFC.

+Please note that this project is still under development and can introduce breaking changes.

 ## Limitations
 1. The websockets only support messsage sizes up to 64K